• Skip to primary navigation

 Patriotic Berry Trifle

 This red, white and blue trifle is the perfect summer dessert to share with your guests.
 The strawberries and blueberries not only add to the Independence Day theme of the trifle, they also add a nice lightness when paired with the red velvet cake.
-This star topped trifle or firecracker cake would be perfect for Memorial Day or the 4th of July.
+This star topped trifle or this firecracker cake would be perfect for Memorial Day or the 4th of July.

 This dessert is made even more simple by making most of it yourself and kind of cheating for the other half.
 The red velvet cake is completely made from scratch, but the pudding is made from a box mix and the frozen whipped topping is from a tub.